Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 What are the consequences of driving with an oil leak in the exhaust?

 If you drive with an oil leak in the exhaust, it can cause damage to the engine.
 Oil leaks can also lead to increased engine noise, decreased fuel efficiency, and engine knocking.
-If left unchecked, oil leaks can eventually cause the engine to seize up.
+If left unchecked, oil leaks can eventually cause the engine to seize.

 Therefore, it’s important to have any oil leaks repaired as soon as possible by a qualified mechanic.